linphone-40685558/group3-coursework/usecases/usecase8.md

 ## Goal in Context

-As a user, I want to view all the cities in a continent organized by largest population to smallest so that I can see largest populated cities in that continent.
+As a researcher, I want to view all the cities in a continent organized by largest population to smallest so that I can see largest populated cities in that continent.

 ## Scope